Wondering how to make taco seasoning? This quick, homemade taco seasoning recipe uses common pantry ingredients for a great flavor.

 Minutes later, we were cuddled up in my bed, talking about the dark morning and busy coming day.
 I breathed in her sweet scent, listening as she talked about clouds and the day’s plans.
 Then, too soon, it was time to wake my son Will, prepare breakfast and start the morning rush.

 It was all so normal — a welcome feeling these days.

 Part of finding our new normal here is figuring out our new flow of things.
 We’re only three days into this, but a few things are already clear.
 The time frames of our day have been shifted.
 We now have to wake much earlier so Will can catch his much earlier bus to school.
 And the kids come home from school much later, making dinnertime and after school fun a little harder.
 Since homework, dinner and all else are now condensed into a short time frame, dinners have to be simple and fast.
 It makes life easier that way.

-One of our favorite fast dinners is tacos — crunchy for Shawn and I and soft for Will and Paige.
+One of our favorite fast dinners is tacos — crunchy for the adults and soft for the kids.
 It’s a meal that we can agree on.
 Making them takes only about 15 minutes, and there is room for creativity with the toppings for them — like salsas, tomatoes, lettuce and more.

-But when it comes to taco seasoning, I’m a little more picky — and thus always make my own homemade taco seasoning.
-I love the rich, spiced flavor of homemade taco seasoning so much more than the store bought version.
-Call me crazy, but when it only takes four ingredients to whip up a flavorful homemade taco seasoning, why would you spend more for the packet?
-Try this, and you really will never go back.
+When it comes to taco seasoning, I’m a little more picky — and thus always make my own homemade taco seasoning.
+I love the rich, spiced flavor of homemade taco seasoning so much more than the store-bought version.

 (This recipe is a slight variation of my Homemade Mild Taco Seasoning.)